alchemyplatform/solana-nft-tutorial/README.md

 npm run build # npm
 ```

 Upon running your command and waiting for it to finish go in to your `build` folder and there should be a folder for `images` and a folder for `json`.
+You should expect 27 different PNG files and also 27 different JSON files from your generation.

-If all is set  and done you can now start deploying your collection with [Metaplex's tool `Sugar`](https://docs.metaplex.com/developer-tools/sugar/).
+If all is set  and done you can now start deploying your collection with Metaplex's `Sugar` CLI tool.

 # Deploying your Collection

-Metaplex built a has a tool called `Sugar` that's a CLI tool used for managing your deployed `Candy Machine Program`.
+Metaplex built a has a tool called [Sugar](https://docs.metaplex.com/developer-tools/sugar/) that's a CLI tool used for managing your deployed `Candy Machine Program`.
 The `Candy Machine` is used for minting and distribution of Solana NFTs.

 Using `Sugar` will make your deployment and management easier.